cbretagn/Lem_in/README.md

 `./lem-in < map`

-Use `./generator --options > map` (generator runs on Linux) or use one of the maps in maps_valid You can also run `./lem-in` and type the map on standard entry
+Use `./generator --options > map` (generator runs on Linux) or use one of the maps in maps_valid You can also run `./lem-in` and type the map on standard input

 ## Notions